mans2001/mans2001/README.md

 - 👨‍💻 As  an embedded Software student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with c programing , protus , and Git, or anything related to embedded system.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start with a cup of coffee.
+- 📫 You can to reach me through mostafaahm616@gmail.com
 <img align="center" src="https://github.com/Govindv7555/Govindv7555/blob/main/49e76e0596857673c5c80c85b84394c1.gif" width= 75% height=95px>